The History of the Pepsi Logo Design Evolution

 Early Struggles and Logo Transformation

-In the early 1920s, financial difficulties beset Caleb Bradham, the creator of Pepsi.
-His financial woes led to the bankruptcy of the company in 1923.
+In the early 1920s, Caleb Bradham, the creator of Pepsi, faced financial difficulties.
+His financial woes led to the company’s bankruptcy in 1923.
 Despite these struggles, the brand found its footing again, and with this resurgence came changes in its visual identity.

 The Great Depression: An Era of Rebirth